-Provides the sociological and historical backgrounds for examining and analyzing school reform/renewal models based on current research about assessment, outcomes, and implementation processes.
-Connects to personal and local circumstances and to the institutional cultures that support personal and building-wide educational change.
-Open to interested non-degree seeking individuals.
+This course provides participants with the sociological and historical background for examining school reform/renewal models.
+In analyzing these models, participants will consider current research about assessment, outcomes, and implementation processes.
+Connections will be made to personal and local circumstances and to the institutional cultures that support personal and building-wide educational change.
+The course ideally builds upon EDUC 550 since that course explored the philosophical foundations vital for teaching and personal growth.
+This course explores the social context for the same goals.
+This course will also help participants begin to think about specific topics for research and provide a strong theoretical foundation for potential research questions.